-- Size: We are one of 48 “large” (>100 residents) internal medicine residencies in the country with 114 residents in the Categorical and Preliminary Programs, plus 16 Medicine/Pediatrics and 16 Internal Medicine/Emergency Medicine residents for a total of 146 trainees.
-This number of housestaff allows us great flexibility in scheduling requested rotations, vacations, family leave, and personal days.
+- Size: We are one of 48 “large” (>100 residents) internal medicine residencies in the country with 114 residents in the Categorical and Preliminary Programs, plus 16 Medicine/Pediatrics, and 15 Internal Medicine/Emergency Medicine residents for a total of 145 trainees.
+This number of housestaff allows us great flexibility in scheduling requested rotations, vacations, family leave, and wellness days.

 - Program Leadership: There is a deep bench of dedicated and experienced clinicians, educators and researchers leading the program, including our Department Chair, Department Vice Chair, Program Director, Deputy Program Director, Senior Associate Program Director, ten additional Associate Program Directors, and five Chief Residents.

 - Chief Residents: We annually recruit five residents who have completed training in our program to stay on for an additional year as faculty and administrative leaders.
 They each are dedicated to distinct aspects of the program: University of Illinois Hospital, Jesse Brown VA Hospital, Research and Education, Ambulatory training, and Quality and Patient Safety.